d9sde/good_times/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Ever wondered what to do with your unused old iPad, pc monitor or tv screen?
-This project turns your old devices into a stylish and decorative text clock.
+This project turns your old device into a stylish and decorative text clock.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>